ired2307/bookly-ai-concierge/README.md

 The production principle remains unchanged: the model interprets intent and manages the conversation, while trusted systems control identity, facts, policy, customer consent and action authority.

 ---

+## Licence

+No licence has been added to this proof of concept.